 The Institute administers an undergraduate major in Cognitive Science (BA or BS degree) and a Graduate Certificate Program in Cognitive Science, sponsors interdisciplinary seminars and speaker series, hosts the annual Marshall M. Weinberg Symposium, and supports a postdoctoral scholar and visiting faculty program.

 Participating faculty, students, and post-doctoral researchers come from multiple academic programs and disciplines, including computer science, linguistics, philosophy and psychology.
 A key part of the Institute’s mission is to bring these scholars together in the shared pursuit of a deeper understanding of the mind—an understanding unconstrained by disciplinary boundaries.

 History of the Weinberg Institute

 The Weinberg Institute for Cognitive Science was created in 2014 through a generous gift from Marshall M. Weinberg ('50).
 His passion for cognitive science and interdisciplinary scholarship prompted him to sponsor the first Marshall M. Weinberg Cognitive Science Symposium at U-M in 2009.
 The success of the symposium and the development of a viable undergraduate cognitive science major were important antecedents of the Institute.
 The first director of the Weinberg Institute was U-M Professor of Linguistics Samuel D. Epstein, who served until 2017.
-Richard Lewis, U-M Professor of Psychology and Linguistics, serves as current director of the Weinberg Institute until 2023.
+Following Richard Lewis, U-M Professor of Psychology and Linguistics, served as director of the Weinberg Institute until 2023.
 Chandra Sripada, U-M Theophile Raphael Professor of Psychiatry and Philosophy, currently is serving as the director of the Weinberg Institute as of July 1, 2023.